theima/ein/README.md

 Keep the translation between the two models close to the data transfer, e.g. before setting the data in the router or before adding as a payload on an action.
 The reason for this is that any changes to the external models will only affect the functions converting between the two model types.
 Also send view models to the parts responsible for sending updates to the backend and let them be in charge of conversion.

 If the view model isn't adapted to a view, either adapt the view model to fit all existing views or use an aggregate, either by using a [map](#maps) or a [translator](#translator).
-If a view needs a lot of data specific for layout consider creating a derivate, a render model, instead.
+If a view needs a lot of data specific for layout consider creating a derivative, a render model, instead.
 The render model is created by the view model, it could of course be created as a property of the aggregate being sent to the view.
 Most of the time the render model should be the model given to the view.

 ##### Creating the View Model